Aberdeen

 Next door, pay a visit to Mou Projects, a contemporary art gallery based in Hong Kong.
 Established in 2019, the gallery proudly represents a group of young innovative artists exploring the current social sphere, experimenting with and redefining aesthetic narratives.
 Here, you’ll get a chance to enjoy the debut exhibitions of many Hong Kong and Asian artists, which offer new artistic experiences.

-Move on to the 2nd group of galleries in Wong Chuk Hang by walking west along Heung Yip Road to cross Nam Long Shan Road.
+Next, make a right turn at the corner of Yip Kan Street and continue walking west along Heung Yip Road until you reach the second cluster of galleries in Wong Chuk Hang.
 Visit A Gallery established by Michael Leung in 2007.
 In its expansive space where the gallery has been located since 2018, the art space showcases young and emerging contemporary artists from the Asia region.
 Two of our favourite names from this gallery include Mitsuru Watanabe and Li Yueling.

 Blindspot Gallery

-Next door, Blindspot Gallery* is a must-see for all lovers of Hong Kong contemporary art as well as photography.
+Next door, Blindspot Gallery is a must-see for all lovers of Hong Kong photography as well as local contemporary art.
 The gallery was founded by Mimi Chun in 2010, and is a strong supporter of local talent, showcasing the likes of Angela Su (who represented Hong Kong for the 2022 Venice Biennale), Pixy Liao, Leung Chi Wo, Sara Wong, and Trevor Yeung.
 It is known for staging ground-breaking exhibitions and installations, providing a platform to bring local artists to the international stage.

 Sin Sin Fine Art